 - Treat fellow team members with kindness and respect.

 - Focus on creating quality code.
 Have the navigator and mob members review the code as it is written.

 - Take small breaks at a designated time, and ensure roles change.

 - Navigators should express the mob's decision to the driver clearly.
 This can be at a high level if the driver understands what is being instructed or more granular if not.

 - Hold retrospectives for whenever they would be most helpful to the team.
-They can be kept short and can be focused on singular items if needed.
+They can be kept short and can focus on singular items if needed.

 - Hold calls and send emails as a team.
-This helps keep everyone on the same page and aware of related interactions between the development team and other areas of the organization.
+This keeps everyone on the same page and aware of related interactions between the development team and other areas of the organization.

 Mob programming vs. pair programming

 Pair programming is an Agile development technique originating from XP.
-Pair programming has two developers work together work on one computer.
-The two people work together to design, code and test user requirements.
-Typically, the two developers will take turns coding or reviewing, checking each other's work as they go.
-Ideally, their skill level should be about equal to each other.
-Each developer should also have equal time at the keyboard.
+Pair programming has two developers work together on one computer to design, code and test user requirements.
+Typically, the two developers take equal turns coding or reviewing, checking each other's work as they go.
+Ideally, their skill level should be roughly equal.

 Mob programming acts as an extension to pair programming.
-Instead of having just two people in a group, however, a mob programming team is made up of multiple developers.
+Instead of having two people in a group, a mob programming team is made up of multiple developers.
 Mob programming can be more effective than pair programming in situations where there is a need to make high-level design and development decisions.
-With more people working together, it's more likely that a mob will produce different and more diverse ideas for solving a problem.
+With more people working together, it's more likely that a mob produces different and diverse ideas for solving a problem.